 My name is Billy Dunaway.
-I am a postdoc at the University of Oxford, and I work in ethics, metaphysics and the philosophy of language.
+I am a postdoc at the University of Oxford, and I work in ethics, metaphysics, epistemology, and the philosophy of language.
 In the Fall I will begin as assistant professor of philosophy at the University of Missouri—St. Louis.
 I received my PhD in philosophy from the University of Michigan, Ann Arbor in 2013 with Allan Gibbard as my supervisor.
-In the Fall, I will be starting as a post–doctoral research fellow at the University of Oxford.

 Brief descriptions of some of my work are below.
 Click on 'Papers' for more detailed information about the papers.